-Older African Americans fall less oftenJuly 17th, 2014 in Health /
+Older African Americans fall less oftenJuly 17, 2014 in Medicine & Health / Health

 (Medical Xpress)—A University of Michigan study examining how race and ethnicity predicts the frequency of falls by older people shows that African Americans are less likely to fall than others.